 >

-The average used car driver spends around £1,300 annually on car repairs and maintenance.
+The average used car driver spends around £1,300 a year on repairs and maintenance.

-In this blog, we’re looking at the average car repair costs and how to keep your used car in excellent condition.
-Let’s dive in.
+In this blog, we break down average repair costs and share tips to keep your used car in top condition.

 When something goes wrong with your car, it can be good to check what the typical prices are for fixing problems on your specific make and model.
 This helps both with budgeting, and ensuring you’re not getting overcharged when visiting a garage.